-“We are made of stardust.”
+“We are made of star stuff.”

 While that statement may sound like a song title from the 1960s, it was actually made by astrophysicist and science fiction author Carl Sagan.
 And he was right.
 The nuclear burning inside collapsing stars produces the elements that make up and sustain life on Earth: carbon, nitrogen, iron and calcium, to name a few.
 Even lead, gold and the rock beneath our feet come from stars.